GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     :::{note}
     After running the algorithm, the window will switch to the `Log` window.
 Here you can see if the algorithm encountered any problem.
 In our case, we can see that 149 features were successfully joined while 183 features were unable to be joined.
 This happens when the identifying value (table field) is missing from the corresponding column in layer 2.
 It may occur because the data is unavailable or because of inconsistencies in the identifying value, such as typos or different spellings.
     :::
     - After reviewing the `Log`, we can close the tool-window.
 A new layer called `Joined layer` should appear in your layers panel.
-Rename it to "`healthsites_points_capacities`" and move it to the top.
+Rename it to `healthsites_points_capacities` and move it to the top.

 > We now have a new point layer with the capacities of relevant healthsites.
 With this information, we can create a map showing the capacities of the health sector.